Are SEO plugins Useless?

 Interestingly enough, they hung on to it and many I know are very happy with it.

-So they had the situation of one plugin trying to override the other, causing the problems.
+A Common problem with many newbies wanting to jump straight to the first pages of Google, they had the situation of one plugin trying to override the other, causing the problem.

 An example of problems with Yoast.